(updated October 2021)

-Last year I came across lots of different Halloween pumpkin art and thought some of them were too good not to share.
+Over the years I have come across lots of different Halloween pumpkin art and thought some of them were too good not to share.
 All the artists kindly gave permission for them to be featured.
-From sketches to street art, hand made crafts and music inspired pumpkin carvings to huge pumpkin collages.
+From sketches to street art, hand made crafts, postbox toppers, and music inspired pumpkin carvings to huge pumpkin collages.

 Take a look at some of my favourites and find out about this year’s Big Neighbourhood Pumpkin Trail, an interactive Halloween art idea, to replace Trick or Treating.